Walking After Stroke: How to Maximize The Chances of Recovery

 What Are the Chances of Walking After a Stroke?

-This does not mean that you cannot recover your ability to walk if are unable to achieve these movements.
-It simply means that rehabilitation may require more effort and hard work through long-term rehabilitation and home exercises.
+This does not mean that those who are older, have poor knee extension strength, or lack sitting and standing balance will never recover the ability to walk.
+It simply means that rehabilitation may require more effort and hard work.

 Hope for Walking After Stroke